Oscan language: From the Cippus Abellanus

-And if anyone shall want to build on the land within the boundaries where the temple of Hercules stands in the middle, may the senate allow him to build outside of the walls that encircle the sanctuary of Hercules, across the road leads there.
-And a building that a man from Nola builds, shall be of use by the people of Nola.
-And a building that a man from Abella builds, shall be of use by the people of Abella.
-But beyond the wall that encircle the sanctuary, in that territory neither the Abellans nor the Nolans may build anything.
+And if anyone shall want to build on the land within the boundaries where the temple of Hercules stands in the middle, may the senate allow him to build outside of the walls that encircle the sanctuary of Hercules, across the road that leads there.
+And a building that a man from Nola builds, shall be for the use of the people of Nola.
+And a building that a man from Abella builds, shall be for the use of the people of Abella.
+But beyond the wall that encircles the sanctuary, in that territory neither the Abellans nor the Nolans may build anything.
 But the treasury that is in that territory, when it is opened it shall be opened following a shared decision, and whatever is in that treasury, they shall share equally amongst them.
-But the road that as between the borders of Abella and Nola is a communal road.
+But the road between the borders of Abella and Nola is a communal road.
 The boundaries stand in the middle of this road.

 From Tabula Bantina

+There are six paragraphs in total, three are presented.

 First paragraph

+Lines 3-8

-out of six paragraphs in total, lines 3-8 (the first couple lines are too damaged to be clearly legible):
+The first couple lines are too damaged to be clearly legible:

 (3) … deiuast maimas carneis senateis tanginud am … (4) XL osiins, pon ioc egmo comparascuster.
 Suae pis pertemust, pruter pan … (5) deiuatud sipus comenei, perum dolum malum, siom ioc comono mais egmas touti- (6)cas amnud pan pieisum brateis auti cadeis amnud; inim idic siom dat senates (7) tanginud maimas carneis pertumum.
 Piei ex comono pertemest, izic eizeic zicelei (8) comono ni hipid.